mahamshamail/Tourism_Android_Mobile_Application/README.md

 The app has a navigation drawer and the navigation drawer contains the following:-
 * **Your Wish List** - This will naviagte the user to their wish list.
 If it has no items to show then the screen will say "Your wish list is empty!"
 * **Tourist Attraction List** - This will navigate the user to the Tourist Navigation List.
 * **Map** -  For this screen, a web view is loaded that displays a  bing.com map that is centered to a random location.
-This was implemented using
+This was implemented using https://www.bing.com/maps.
 * **Logout**  - Clicking this link will logout the user and redirect them back to the Login screen.

+**Made by _Maham Shamail_ with :blue_heart:

+**NOTE** _If you found this app to be useful or if you have any suggestions for me on how I could improve upon it please email me at mahamshamail@gmail.com.
+I would appreciate it!_